GiulsLu/GiulsLu.github.io/index.md

 *   PhD student at UCL
 *   MSc.
 Mathematics, University of Pavia, 2014-2016
-      * MSc thesis: _Contraction and regularizing effects for Markov semigroups in Hellinger and Hellinger-Kantorovich spaces_
+      * MSc dissertation: _Contraction and regularizing effects for Markov semigroups in Hellinger and Hellinger-Kantorovich spaces_
       * Advisor: <a href="https://www-dimat.unipv.it/savare/"> Giuseppe Savare' </a>
 *   Exchange Program (Mar.
 2015- Aug.
 2015) at  <a href="https://www.hu-berlin.de/en/"> Humboldt University</a>, Berlin
 *   BSc.
 Mathematics, <a href="http://matematica.unipv.it/en/"> University of Pavia </a>, 2011-2014